How to Handle Relationship Arguments: 18 Effective Ways

 Just as you can never expect yourself to be perfect, you cannot expect that your partner will be perfect at all times.
 We all have flaws, and when you recognize that you cannot change all of your partner’s little imperfections, you will stop arguing about them.

-Decide what quirks you can accept, and stop trying to change them.
+Decide what quirks you can accept, and stop trying to change them to learn how to solve arguments in a relationship.

 17. Assume positive intent